vfarcic/devops24/manuscript/05-chart-museum.md

 By default, access to the API is disabled through the `DISABLE_API: true` entry.
 We'll have to enable it if we are to interact with the API.
 We can see that there are, among others, `BASIC_AUTH_USER` and `BASIC_AUTH_PASS` secrets which we can use if we'd like to provide a basic HTTP authentication.

-i> Please visit [Chart Museum API](https://github.com/helm/chartmuseum#api) documentation if you're interested in more details.
+i> Please visit [ChartMuseum API](https://github.com/helm/chartmuseum#api) documentation if you're interested in more details.

 Further down are the commented resources.
 We'll have to define them ourselves.